-Small weapons - data and facts
+Small arms - data and facts

-The role of Germany in arms exports
+Germany's role in arms exports

 Germany plays a major role in the production and export of small arms.
 For years, the German arms industry has been one of the five largest arms exporters, alongside the USA, Russia, China, and France.
 Small arms are a massive component of these exports.
 According to the Stockholm International Peace Research Institute (SIPRI), six of the ten most significant exporting nations are EU member states.